"I am like the most self-critical person... deep down it's like, it's a mess."

 For years, Garry Tan pretended he was fine.

 He was successful.
-He was building companies, investing in unicorns, and running a YouTube channel that grew to hundreds of thousands of subscribers.
+He was building companies, investing in unicorns, and running a YouTube channel that would eventually cross a quarter-million subscribers.
 Startup tactics.
 Design critique.
 The honest breakdown of decisions most successful people pretend to have made perfectly.
 Videos like "My $200 Million Startup Mistake," his confession that he'd nearly turned down joining Palantir because he thought he might get promoted at Microsoft.
-The high school journalist who'd discovered that media could change the world had found a new press.
-For years, the channel was where Garry went to be useful, credible, and seen on his own terms.
-The comments reflected a specific version of him back.

 "'Garry, you're so Zen.
 I love your super calming voice, you must meditate a lot,'" he recounted.
 "And I was like, are you kidding?
 Oh my God.
 Deep down it's a mess."